Plumber jobs in Germany • English teams

 Practical screening tip

-If your CV includes a short project list (country/city, dates, tasks, tools used), your verification is typically faster.
-Add 3–6 bullet points per project and keep it factual.
+If your CV includes a short project list (country/city, dates, tasks, tools used), verification is typically faster.
+Keep it factual and consistent.

 Short candidate portrait